wdporter/acim/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 :::

 ::: details Note
-(5) or is it: remember that the Holy Spirit and the ego are in you ? (—Ed.)
+(5) Not sure if ‘both’ refers to Heaven and earth, or the Holy Spirit and the ego. (—Ed.)
 :::